-Dental Access Partnership (DAP) Program is part of Operation Healthy Family’s Oral Health initiative designed to increase access to affordable, high-quality restorative dental care in a dignified setting for those who lack the access to treatment.
-The DAP Program model integrates OHF’s dental care team (Restorative Hygienists, Expanded Function Dental Auxiliaries and Dental Assistants) with private dental practices who are motivated to help the vulnerable in our community.
-This approach provides time-consuming restorative services in a cost-effective manner by allowing dental professional to work at their high scope of practice which makes continued partnership sustainable for private sector.
-The DAP team of professionals have worked in a variety of settings such as Community Health Clinics and missionary work outside of the country.
+Dental Access Partnership (DAP) Program is part of Operation Healthy Family’s Oral Health initiative designed to increase access to affordable, high-quality restorative dental care in a dignified setting for those who lack access to treatment.
+The DAP Program model integrates OHF’s dental care team (Restorative Hygienists, Expanded Function Dental Auxiliaries, and Dental Assistants) with private dental practices that are motivated to help the vulnerable in our community.
+This approach provides time-consuming restorative services in a cost-effective manner by allowing a dental professional to work at their high scope of practice which makes continued partnership sustainable for the private sector.
+The DAP team of professionals has worked in a variety of settings such as Community Health Clinics and missionary work outside of the country.
 Many of our staff and volunteers speak multiple languages and are coming from families who sought refuge in the states and experienced poverty themselves.
 While others come from a diverse background of socially, racially, economically blended families and cultures.

 In 2012, 68% of adults had visited a dentist in the last year.
 Among adults, 15% had lost 6 or more teeth due to decay.
-Tooth loss increased as age increased, and decreased as education level and income increased.
+Tooth loss increased as age increased and decreased as education level and income increased.
 Visiting the dentist in the last year increased as education level and income increased.
 (2015 Spokane Counts, Spokane Regional Health District)